crowdint/slim_assets/README.md

 Inside your templates directory, add your template file.
 The file should be named as follows

-    your_template_name.jst.ejs.slim
+    your_template_name.html.slim

 The asset pipeline will then generate the actual Javascript asset

-1. Convert your slim to HTML
-1. Compile the HTML to an EJS Javascript template
-1. Add the template to the JST global under the templates name

 **Important!** The asset pipeline is not invoking a controller to generate the templates.
 If you are using existing view templates, you may have to edit templates to remove some references to controller helpers.

-## EJS

-In your template file you can use the EJS delimiters as you would normally.
-If you want to use them in attributes mark the attribute html_safe.

-    = f.text_field :email, class: 'text', value: '<%= email %>'.html_safe

 ### Helpers

 All the ActionView and route helpers are available in your template.
-If you use `form_for` and the related helpers, you should use the *new* object form, even if you are writing an *edit* form, for example

-    = form_for :contact, url: "javascript_not_working", html: {:class => :edit_contact, :method => :put} do |f|
-      %p
-        = f.label :name, "Name"
-        = f.text_field :name, class: 'text required', autofocus: true, value: '<%= name %>'.html_safe
+Eg:

+ul
+  li = link_to "Home", home_path

+### Angular template variables & directives work.
+Eg:

+div.items data-ng-repeat="item in items" {{ item }}

-# Credits
+# Original Credits

 * Les Hill : @leshill
 * Wes Gibbs : @wgibbs